BA, JD (Saskatchewan), LLM (Toronto), PhD (Alberta)

-Dr. Fehr’s work has appeared in various law journals, including the Journal of International Criminal Justice, McGill Law Journal, Queen’s Law Journal, UBC Law Review, Alberta Law Review, Dalhousie Law Journal, Manitoba Law Journal, National Journal of Constitutional Law, Canadian Journal of Law & Technology, Canadian Criminal Law Review, and Criminal Law Quarterly.
-Dr. Fehr is also the author of Constitutionalizing Criminal Law (Vancouver: UBC Press, 2022).
-The book critiques the Supreme Court of Canada’s development of the relationship between criminal and constitutional law and recommends placing much less reliance on the “principles of fundamental justice” when using the Charter to shape the criminal law.
+Dr. Fehr’s work has appeared in various law journals, including the Journal of International Criminal Justice, Osgoode Hall Law Journal, McGill Law Journal, Queen’s Law Journal, UBC Law Review, Alberta Law Review, Dalhousie Law Journal, Manitoba Law Journal, National Journal of Constitutional Law, Canadian Journal of Law & Technology, Canadian Criminal Law Review, and Criminal Law Quarterly.
+Dr. Fehr is also the author of Constitutionalizing Criminal Law (Vancouver: UBC Press, 2022) and Judging Sex Work: Bedford and the Attenuation of Rights (Vancouver: UBC Press, forthcoming).

 Dr. Fehr will be teaching criminal law, criminal procedure, and a seminar on the Charter and its intersection with the criminal law.